 This is what Royal Legislative Decree Seven/2015 of October 30 says (consolidated text of the land law)

-However, what is the situation of those buildings that have been built without a building license?
+What is the situation of those buildings that have been built without a building license?

 In these cases, the same land law establishes, in its article 28.4, that those constructions, buildings and installations with respect to which it is no longer appropriate to adopt measures to reestablish urban legality that imply their demolition, due to the expiration of the limitation periods corresponding, may have access to the property registry.

-What is the purpose of a building WITHOUT LICENSE to have access to the property registry?
+What is the purpose of a building “without license” to have access to the property registry?

 The fundamental reason for this is that a construction that is not part of the property registry cannot be part of any legal transaction.
 That is, you cannot buy, sell, inherit, mortgage, pay taxes, etc.